Remembering David Raksin:

 He was one of the most intelligent and well informed film music masters of Hollywood's Golden Age.

-tribute by Roger Hall, Managing Editor, Film Music Review
+by Roger Hall, Managing Editor, Film Music Review

 For comments or questions, write to:

-Two David Raksin film scores are listed on the
+Three David Raksin film scores are listed on the

 100 Essential Film Scores of the 20th Century